 This post includes affiliate links.

-You will learn how to remix a hat crochet pattern easily to make it fit your needs and have the perfect hat you desire to have for yourself or for someone else.
+You will learn how to remix a hat crochet pattern easily to make it fit your needs and have the perfect hat you desire for yourself or for someone else.

 I’ve been in your shoes and know how you feel.
 It makes you feel like you wasted your time, you never want to see that pattern again or give up crochet completely.